Joyce activated, issue 45

 Here’s what it would look like if it actually was medicine—I’m not saying good medicine, by the way, just something that could fit within the medical paradigm, and which would eventually stand or fall depending on outcomes and evidence.
 Clinicians would say that transition is not right for some people, but is for others, so right that it’s worth other people being forced to go along with something they don’t necessarily like.
 They would then seek to find ways to predict who is in both groups.

-This would be a sort of ‘balancing rights’ claim, as in the case of Goodwin at the European Court of Human Rights, which was the reason for the UK’s Gender Recognition Act of 2004, the first national law in the world that granted people the legal fiction that they were members of the opposite sex, at least in some circumstances.
+This would be a sort of ‘balancing rights’ claim, as in the case of Goodwin at the European Court of Human Rights, which was the reason for the UK’s Gender Recognition Act of 2004, the first national law in the world that granted people the legal fiction that they were members of the opposite sex without them having to undergo any type of medical or surgical treatment.

 I would argue that those judges got it wrong, and for the usual reason—that they didn’t think their thoughts all the way through to the end, and thereby set women’s rights at zero.
 But anyway, it was a balancing argument within the human-rights framework.
 It requires you think that: